django-crispy-forms/django-crispy-forms/docs/index.rst

 django-uni-form (django-uni-form)
 =======================================

 Django_ forms are easily rendered as tables, paragraphs, and unordered lists.
 However, elegantly rendered div based forms is something you have to do by hand.
-The purpose of this application is to provide a simple filter that lets you quickly render forms in a div format.
-Simple forms are easily rendered by the `as_uni_form` filter.
+The purpose of this application is to provide a tag and filter that lets you quickly render forms in a div format while providing an enormous amount of capability to configure and control the rendered HTML.

 Via the `as_uni_form` filter::